Page 325 - ALTA Endorsements Guide

 Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys

-(Effective February 23, 2021)
+(Effective February 23, 2026)

 SAMPLE

-Positional Precision is based on the 95 percent confidence level, or approximately 2 standard deviations.
+based on the 95 percent confidence level.

 ii.
 Any boundary lines and corners established or retraced may have uncertainties in location resulting from (1) the availability, condition,

-history and integrity of reference or controlling monuments, (2) ambiguities in the record descriptions or plats of the surveyed property or
+history and integrity of reference or controlling monuments, (2) ambiguities in the record descriptions or plats of the surveyed property

-estimated using statistical means (see Section 3.E.i. above and Section 3.E.v. below).
+Positional Precision is estimated using statistical means (see Section 3.E.i. above and Section 3.E.v. below).

 iii.
 The first three of these sources of uncertainty must be weighed as part of the evidence in the determination of where, in the surveyor’s